 But, “It may be hard to persuade real-estate professionals of the findings.”

-So while realtors and professional home stagers may state strongly that staging a home helps resale value and emotionally connects buyers with a house, which makes them pay more, this recent study seems to suggest otherwise.
+Realtors and professional home stagers may state strongly that staging a home helps resale value and emotionally connects buyers with a house.
+They will even say it makes them pay more.
+But this recent study seems to suggest otherwise.